It's Dan's dream to have a midcentury modern room in our house which is just one reason we immediately loved the Longleaf Hotel in Raleigh.

 - Beasley's Chicken and Honey (weekend brunch only, Saturday and Sunday, usually a wait but worth it – they don't take reservations)

-WiFi is complimentary and there’s also a safe, refrigerator, iron and hairdryer in the room.
-They have Malin + Goetz products in the bathrooms, which are created with sensitive skin types in mind yet suitable for all, striving for sustainability in packaging and is never tested on animals.
+WiFi is complimentary, and there's also a safe, refrigerator, iron, and hairdryer in the room.
+They have Malin + Goetz products in the bathrooms, which are created with sensitive skin types in mind yet suitable for all, striving for sustainability in packaging, and are never tested on animals.

-Prices per night range from about $125 to $200 a night, not including taxes and fees, depending on day of the week and time of year.
+Prices per night range from about $125 to $200 a night, not including taxes and fees, depending on the day of the week and time of year.
+Check hotel availability on Booking.com.

 We're so proud and delighted The Longleaf Hotel is in downtown Raleigh, North Carolina.
 And we're so happy to have a unique, individually owned hotel here.